jrg94/PopLibrary/Documentation/Project Research.md

 		* Use data streams to separate keyboard input from barcode input
 		* Find a way to configure barcode scanner to serial (RS232) and use the virtual com port for it
 		* Purchase a new scanner which allows me to use the libraries built for Barcode Scanners
+	* So it turns out I can't use the HidDevice library either because the device uses the usage page 0001 - 0006 which are apparently banned by the library - as a result I suppose I'll have to look at one of the other solutions above - I'm thinking either raw data separation or buying a new scanner
 * I am using Visual Studio to build a Windows 8.1 application – XAML is proving to be annoying already, but I have been watching tutorials on how to setup a Universal project (assuming I want to port this to a Windows phone)